-(above) initial CT scanning of the dolls photo courtesy of Prof. IML Donaldson and RCPE methodology: animation and website methodology: animation and website
+(above) initial CT scanning of the dolls photo courtesy of Prof. IML Donaldson and RCPE

 (above) Osirix is a DICOM image processing software, similar to Amira, for Mac platform computers.
-Opening the dolls data in Osirix resulted in different views of the inner construction of the dolls, including the above, which clearly illustrates both the horsehair-like material used to pack the crania, and the paper-like material used to augment the facial features of the dolls.
+Opening the dolls data in Osirix resulted in different views of the inner construction of the dolls, including the above, which clearly illustrates both the horsehairlike material used to pack the crania, and the paper-like material used to augment the facial features of the dolls.